Translate patents better faster

 - During the translation process, the algorithm uses the already translated parts of the respective document as a dictionary to achieve a consistent choice of words in the target language.
 In order to provide the algorithm with explicit instructions, you can also create a glossary for the document to be translated, the use of which is additionally marked in colour in the text for visual control purposes.
 The glossary is stored in the document and can be exported for reuse in other documents, imported from previous translations, and can also be removed again.

-The video below provides further usage details (limited functionality of version 1.0), and a more detailed written guide of the current version can be found in these operating instructions.
+The videos above illustrate further usage details (extended functionality in version 2.0), and a more detailed written guide of the current version can be found in these operating instructions.

 What are the costs for IP.Translator?arrow_drop_down

 - Billing is usage-dependent and the cost is 0.005 EUR per translated word (i.e. <5% of the usual industry charges of translators of >0.10 EUR per word).
 The billing periods are calendar months and there is no basic fee.
 All prices are net prices and may be subject to VAT.

 - You can once get a free trial license, which is valid for a maximum of 20,000 words, and will not be extended automatically.

 - The translated words are counted in the source language.
 Any consecutive alphanumeric character string (including "-") is counted as a word.
 Only those segments are counted, for which translation proposals were actually provided by the translation module, and these are only counted once even if they are translated multiple times (translations can therefore be adapted and repeated as often as desired at no additional cost).
 See Terms and conditions for more details.
 The word count determined by the software can be inspected at any time for each document started within the last two months (in the ribbon menu under "View Usage").